burnto/burnto/README.md

 🐣 I'm currently taking an independent sabbatical, with a focus on learning about new opportunity areas and emerging technologies and practices.

-🕰 I previously incubated enterprise payments tech at [PayPal (Braintree)](https://braintreepayments.com/).
+🕰 I previously incubated enterprise payments tech in a big payments company.
 Mostly I helped create forums, opportunities, and momentum for teams to play with new knowledge and tech.

 📫 I love non-bot emails!
 Let's correspond.